wavemaker/docs/learn/app-development/widgets/datalive/live-form.md

 ---
 title: "Live Form Widget"
 id: "live-form"
+sidebar_label: "Overview"
 ---
+---

 **Live Form** widget provides a columnar group of input elements for user entry.
 Live Form can be bound to a database through Database CRUD variables and can be used to perform CRUD operations on the underlying database via REST API call.
-These CRUD APIs are auto-generated at the time of [Database Integration](http://[supsystic-show-popup id=106])
+These CRUD APIs are auto-generated at the time of Database Integration.

-Live Form in WaveMaker, when associated with the current item/selected item/row of a List or Data Table, provides values for update operations.
+Live Form in WaveMaker, when associated with the current `item/selected item/row` of a List or Data Table, provides values for update operations.

 The Live Form fields are auto-generated from the Database CRUD Variable to which it is bound and can be configured to: